News and blog

 Detect breaches

-Enabling file auditing on Windows
+Configuring file access auditing on Windows

-Enabling Audit Object Access via a Group Policy Object
+Configuring Audit Object Access via Group Policy

 enabling audit object access